-Information returns will be filed with the IRS in connection with distributions paid on our class A common stock.
-Unless the Non-U.S. Holder complies with certification procedures to establish that it is not a United States person, information returns may be filed with the IRS in connection with the proceeds from a sale or other disposition of our class A common stock, and the Non-U.S. Holder may be subject to United States backup withholding on distributions paid on our class A common stock or on the proceeds from a sale or other disposition of our class A common stock.
-The certification procedures generally require the Non-U.S. Holder to certify on IRS Form W-8BEN, under penalties of perjury, that it is not a United States person.
-The amount of any backup withholding from a payment to a Non-U.S. Holder will be allowed as a credit against the Non-U.S. Holder's United States federal income tax liability and may entitle the Non-U.S. Holder to a refund, provided that the required information is furnished to the IRS.
+Information returns will be filed with the IRS in connection with payments on the debentures and on the common stock.
+Unless the Non-U.S. Holder complies with certification procedures to establish that it is not a U.S. person, information returns may be filed with the IRS in connection with the proceeds from a sale or other disposition of the debentures or common stock, and the Non-U.S. Holder may be subject to U.S. backup withholding on payments on the debentures and on the common stock or on the proceeds from a sale or other disposition of the debentures or common stock.
+The certification procedures required to claim the exemption from withholding tax on interest described above will satisfy the certification requirements necessary to avoid the backup withholding as well.
+The amount of any backup withholding from a payment to a Non-U.S. Holder will be allowed as a credit against the Non-U.S. Holder's U.S. federal income tax liability and may entitle the Non-U.S. Holder to a refund, provided that the required information is furnished to the IRS.